School of Medicine

 All UK medical schools have a duty to ensure that no member of the public is harmed as a consequence of participating in the training of medical students.

-If your conduct falls below the high standards of behaviour expected, your offer may be revoked.
+If your conduct falls below the high standards of behaviour expected, your offer may be withdrawn.

 Follow regulations and policies

-Medical students will be expected to comply with regulations and policies required by your local campus.
-This may include the University of Nottingham, the University of Lincoln, the School of Medicine, and Lincoln Medical School.
+Medical students will be expected to comply with regulations and policies required by their local campus.
+This includes the University of Nottingham, and the School of Medicine.

-We'll provide more detailed information about these regulations and policies will be made available to you when you start your course.
+We'll provide more detailed information about these regulations and policies, which will be made available to you when you start your course.

 Confirm your fee status